 The hardware and application layers of IoT systems are supported by robust, mature markets, with devices tailored for any use case and pre-built infrastructure platforms from Microsoft, Google and AWS.
 But the connectivity layer, without which the entire system is useless, still has numerous challenges.
 It takes too much knowledge and time to get data from sensors to apps that most staffs don’t have.
 The speaker discussed a streamlined, secure approach to connectivity that will make building a wireless IoT network as easy as designing a mobile app, thereby removing the greatest barrier to mass IoT adoption.

-3. Whitelabel The Future: How Platforms Will Streamline The IoT Revolution, Pod Group
+3. Whitelabel The Future: How White Label Platforms Will Streamline The IoT Revolution, Pod Group

 As expectations tend towards personalized, data-driven services, responding immediately to market changes is becoming a key differentiator, creating the need for mutual insight on both sides of the market.
 Whitelabelled platforms are an effective intermediary, allowing unprecedented levels of customer interaction and paving the way for truly end-to-end IoT systems.